 Conclusion: Though the majority of trips on Bush River Road are local trips that are not coming from or going to I-26 via the I-26/Bush River Road interchange, the projected reduction in traffic volumes on Bush River Road in the vicinity of the I-26 interchange could result in an impact to business and revenue of the surrounding businesses with the most negative impact relating to the 10 aforementioned businesses that are dependent on pass-by traffic.
 Ultimately, 10 businesses were considered in the analysis, including six limited-service restaurants, and four convenience stores and gas stations, accounting for 99 jobs and \$9.7 million in annual sales volume.
 18 These businesses represent 7.8 percent of total employment and 3.8 percent of total sales volume in the impact area.
 It is important to note that economics are difficult to forecast, information for forecasting 20 years is unavailable and control over development of local land use is not under the control of SCDOT.
+During the DEIS comment period, eight public comments were received regarding the reconfiguration of the Bush River Road interchange.
+Of those eight comments, one agreed with the reconfiguration, and the other comments included concerns about business impacts, access to Lexington Medical Center and the number of trees to be removed.
+These comments were evaluated against the purpose and need and it was determined that the reconfiguration of the Bush River Road interchange would still be necessary to reduce congestion and improve mobility by eliminating traffic conflict points and weaving maneuvers between Bush River Road and the I-20/I-26 interchange.

-3.3.4.9 Economics and Employment
+3.3.5.9 Economics and Employment